oliviachang29/patterns/README.md

 If there is nothing to be said in a [], use 'N/A'.

-For example: N/A. See Bug list.
-Bug Num 1, can go to settings now.
+For example: N/A. N/A. Bug Num 1, can go to settings now.
 N/A.